Montana Grizzlies basketball

 The Montana Grizzlies basketball team represents the University of Montana in men's college basketball.
 They compete at the NCAA Division I level and are members of the Big Sky Conference.
 Home games are played at Dahlberg Arena located inside the University of Montana's Adams Center.
+The Grizzlies have appeared in the NCAA Division I men's basketball tournament 13 times, most recently in 2025.
+Montana's best finish in the NCAA tournament was in 1975 when they appeared in the Sweet 16.

 Postseason results

 NCAA tournament results

-The Grizzlies have appeared in 12 NCAA tournaments, with a combined record of 2–13.
+The Grizzlies have appeared in 13 NCAA tournaments, with a combined record of 2–14.

 NIT results

 The Grizzlies have appeared in four National Invitation Tournaments.
 Their combined record is 0–4.

 CBI results

-The Grizzlies have appeared in two College Basketball Invitationals (CBI).
-Their combined record is 0–2.
+The Grizzlies have appeared in three College Basketball Invitationals (CBI).
+Their combined record is 1–3.